ClintGallon/SCA-Knight-Squire-Project/README.md

 Tracking Knight Squire Relationships and Lineages for the SCA

-## What is this for?
+## Goal

 I hope to track the knight-squire relationships throughout the SCA known world.

+### 21 OCT 2019 - 8:06 AM UPDATE AND UPLOAD

+More changes from over the weekend.
+Added contribution instructions and the link to the google form in the readme.
+Also added new powershell scripts for creating the data needed to make the html file.
+Also working on a script to tell me the differences between the people in the ChivList file compared to the file of relationships ... basically a query to ell me who i am missing.

 ### 17 OCT 2019 - 4:35 AM UPDATE AND UPLOAD

 Jenn not feeling well so i woke up and worked on this some more.
 Wrote a C# program to create the data file which combines the whitebelt spreadsheet with my relationships XML data.
 BTW: [Linq to XML](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/linq-to-xml-overview) is badass.I was able to update the doc in memory and spit out the result in xml ... only takes about 30 secs to run.
 For some reason the changes i made to the way im storing the xml is causing people ot show up twice ???
 Ill look at it a little later today see if i can get the correct results.

 -- Clint aka Cathal

 ### How this all started (Once upon a time ...)